 Depends on what you want from your gig.
 If you are looking for education and mentorship in classical PM, then it’s US.
 If you are looking for a crazy experience which is a roller coaster, it may be India.
 You will perhaps not learn how to be an amazing PM, but more importantly, you will learn how to scale products and build big.

 What are some quirks about being a PM in India that you did not encounter while in the US?

 I think the culture is quite different and so there are different nuances to worry about.
 PMs in India also tend to be more like project managers.
 This may be directly attributed to a lack of mentorship.

 Also, my junior PMs assume they lead the team and will hand requirements to the eng so they can code it out.
 While it should be more like a collaboration.
 On the other hand, PMs in India see a rate of growth in their usage/product metrics that few places in the world can give them.

 I don’t use any generic frameworks.
 Every product has its own nuances. the first thing to do when you a new product, is to outline what the key metrics for success are.
 Then you should use that at all points to prioritize.
 The other point I can make is that: The best framework is consumer benefit.

-Whenever there is a big conversation on what should be do versus not, the right question to ask is WHAT will benefit the consumer most.
-Not the , not the team, not partners, but the consumer.
+Whenever there is a big conversation on what should be done versus not, the right question to ask is WHAT will benefit the consumer most.
+Not the company, not the team, not partners, but the consumer.
 It is usually pretty clarifying.

 Can you give an example of collaboration between PMs and dev/design teams?